Run GWSWUSE (under development)#

 The results will be saved in the output folder defined in the configuration file (cm.output_dir) and can subsequently be analyzed.

-By flexibly adjusting the configuration file and using the main script run_regwswuse.py with the specified configuration file, you can adapt the simulation to a variety of scenarios and requirements, making ReGWSWUSE a versatile tool for modeling water use.
+By flexibly adjusting the configuration file and using the main script run_gwswuse.py with the specified configuration file, you can adapt the simulation to a variety of scenarios and requirements, making ReGWSWUSE a versatile tool for modeling water use.
+Some of which are listed below.